casey-sayre/lambda-demo/README.md

 ### "One Time" Creation of Users and Groups in the Userpool

-CDK deploy does not reinitialize Cognito user pool users and groups.
+CDK deploy does not reinitialize previously created Cognito user pool users and groups.

 CDK destroy does not destroy Cognito user pool users and groups.